Need for speed still being met at Mooresville pit stop

 “We’re still open,’’said Dan Breuer, GoPro’s president.
 “Of course, we’ve got some restrictions in place due to the coronavirus.
 But we are welcoming those who wish to spend time working on their karts and taking trips around our track.”

 To adhere to restrictions that are in place due to COVID-19, GoPro is not currently making any of its public for-rent karts available.
-Also, all of those who own their karts and keep them in storage are being asked to follow all recommended social distancing details when tending to their vehicles.
+All who own their karts and keep them in storage are being asked to follow all recommended social distancing details when tending to their vehicles.

 “We’re constantly monitoring the premises,’’ said Breuer, “making sure that all of our clients, customers and drivers are staying safe and healthy.
 When we are able to re-open to the full public, we also plan to employ some of the same sanitation practices that we are doing now.
 It’s the new normal, now, and I’m guessing it will be with us for a while.”